 Madame Vestris liked her song so much, that she had a play created by the dramatist Richard Brinsley Peake around her and it.
 The play was called The Hundred Pound Note (allegedy founded on an incident in the courtship of Mr Brougham and Miss Tree) and it found her the opportunity, in the role of Miss Arlington, to disguise herself as a comic Bavarianne and sing her song.
 The provinces snapped the little play up, and with it the song.

-While Miss Love was singing the song at Covent Garden, and Miss Foote was vulgarly advertising how much money she was being paid (doubtless on the old principle of I'll pay you 50L and tell the press it's 500L), other versions appeared.
-The Lee "Broom" was transmogrified into a duet 'as sung by Vestris and Liston) in which Liston frocked up, and which showed up in concerts and Benefits round the country.
+While Miss Love was singing the song at Covent Garden, and Miss Foote was vulgarly advertising how much money she was being paid to do so (doubtless on the old principle of I'll pay you 50L and tell the press it's 500L), other versions appeared.
+The Lee 'Broom' was transmogrified into a duet, 'as sung by Vestris and Liston', in which Liston frocked up, and which showed up in concerts and Benefits round the country.
 Vestris later performed it with her sister.

 Liston as the broom seller |